snss231/tp/docs/UserGuide.md

 * `findc Betsy` followed by `deletec 1` deletes the 1st person in the results of the `findc` command.

 # Task Features
-### Listing the tasks : `listt`
+### Listing tasks : `listt`

-Shows a list of the all tasks in the address book.
+Shows a list of all the tasks in the address book.

 Format: `listt all/`

-Shows a list of the tasks that is marked as completed in the address book.
+Shows a list of tasks that is marked as completed in the address book.

 Format: `listt c/`

-Shows a list of the tasks that is not mark as completed in the address book.
+Shows a list of tasks that is not mark as completed in the address book.

 Format: `listt nc/`